 We are conducting an ongoing mandatory FDA postmarket surveillance study on our ReWalk Personal 6.0, which began in June 2016.
-Before we began the current study, the FDA sent us a warning letter on September 30, 2015 ("the September 2015 Warning Letter"), threatening potential regulatory action against us for violations of Section 522 of the U.S. Federal Food, Drug, and Cosmetic Act, based on our failure to initiate a postmarket surveillance study by the September 28, 2015 deadline, our allegedly deficient protocol for that study and the lack of progress and communication regarding the study.
-Between June 2014 and our receipt of the September 2015 Warning Letter, we had responded late to certain of the FDA's requests related to our study protocol.
-In February 2016, the FDA sent us an additional information request, or the February 2016 Letter, requesting additional changes to our study protocol and asking that we amend the study within 30 days.
+Before we began the current study, the FDA sent us a warning letter on September 30, 2015 ("the September 2015 Warning Letter"), threatening potential regulatory action against us for violations of Section 522 of the U.S. Federal Food, Drug, and Cosmetic Act, based on our failure to initiate a postmarket surveillance study by the September 28, 2015, deadline, our allegedly deficient protocol for that study and the lack of progress and communication regarding the study.
+Between June 2014 and our receipt of the September 2015 Warning Letter, we had responded late to certain of the FDA's requests related to our study protocol and asking that we amend the study within 30 days.
 This letter also discussed the FDA's request, as further discussed in later communications with the FDA, for a new premarket notification for our ReWalk device, or a special 510(k), linked to what the FDA viewed as changes to the labeling and the device, including to a computer included with the device.
 In late March 2016, following multiple discussions with the FDA, including an in-person meeting, the FDA confirmed that the agency would permit the continued marketing of the ReWalk device conditioned upon our timely submitting a special 510(k) and initiating our postmarket surveillance study by June 1, 2016.
 The special 510(k) was timely submitted on April 8, 2016, and the FDA's substantial equivalence determination was received by us on July 22, 2016, granting us permission to continue marketing the ReWalk device.